-The TGPC's POE activities have two overarching themes: (1) the protection of groundwater from contamination, and (2) the protection of human health from contaminated groundwater or groundwater that contains high levels of naturally occurring compounds that could affect human health.
+The TGPC's POE activities have two overarching themes: (1) the protection of human health from contaminated groundwater that contains high levels of naturally occurring compounds that could affect human health, and (2) the protection of groundwater from contamination.

-In 2013, the TGPC's POE Subcommittee developed the 2nd Edition of its Groundwater Educational Outreach Plan which focused specifically on four areas highlighted in the Activities and Recommendations of the Texas Groundwater Protection Committee - A Report to the 83rd Legislature:
+In 2013, the TGPC's POE Subcommittee developed the 2nd Edition of its Groundwater Educational Outreach Plan which focused specifically on four areas highlighted in the Activities and Recommendations of the Texas Groundwater Protection Committee - A Report to the 83rd Legislature.